 4. Start Saving for the Fees Now

 If you’re already over miles and you don’t want to purchase the vehicle, then it’s a good idea to start saving for the extra fees now so you aren’t scrambling to repay the fees at the end of the lease.
-As we mentioned, leasing companies may charge you up to $0.30 per extra mile.
 Review your leasing contract to see what your lease charges for over-mileage fees are so you can plan accordingly.

 Leasing vs. Financing

-If you’re a frequent driver and tack on the miles, then financing a vehicle may be more your speed.
-Many borrowers choose to lease over financing because monthly lease payments on a new car tend to be less expensive than financing a brand new vehicle.
-But if you’re always having to buy extra miles because you drive a lot, you may not be saving much money overall.
+If you’re a frequent driver and tack on the miles, then financing a vehicle may be your solution.
+Many borrowers choose to lease over financing because monthly lease payments on a new car tend to be less expensive than financing a brand-new vehicle.
+But if you’re always having to buy extra miles because you drive a lot, you might not be saving much money overall.

-Auto financing may also be an easier route for bad credit borrowers, as well.
-Many leasing companies require borrowers to have a good credit score to qualify, typically requiring a credit score above 660 or possibly in the 700s.
+Auto financing can also be an easier route for bad credit borrowers, as well.
+Many leasing companies require borrowers to have a good credit score to qualify, typically requiring a credit score above 670 or possibly in the 700s.
 If your credit score isn’t great, you may have a better chance of qualifying for an auto loan over a lease.